Henri Estienne

 Henri Estienne (/eɪˈtjɛn/ ay-TYEN, [ɑ̃ʁi etjɛn]; 1528 or 1531 – 1598), also known as Henricus Stephanus (/ˈstɛfənəs/ STEF-ən-əs), was a French printer and classical scholar.
 He was the eldest son of Robert Estienne.
 He was instructed in Latin, Greek, and Hebrew by his father and would eventually take over the Estienne printing firm which his father owned in 1559 when his father died.
-His most well-known work was the Thesaurus graecae linguae, which was printed in five volumes.
-The basis of Greek lexicology, no thesaurus would rival that of Estienne's for three hundred years.
+His best-known work was the Thesaurus graecae linguae, which was printed in five volumes.
+It became the basis of Greek lexicology; no thesaurus would rival that of Estienne's for three hundred years.

 Among his many publications of Greek authors, his publications of Plato are the source of Stephanus pagination, which is still used to refer to Plato's works.
+Estienne was also responsible for the first printed Latin translation of the works of Sextus Empiricus in 1562, which scholars credit for the diffusion of Pyrrhonian skepticism in early modern Europe, and its adoption by highly influential skeptical philosophers such as Michel de Montaigne.
 Estienne died in Lyon in 1598.